Guide To Hersheypark Camping Resort: Fall 2023

 Everything You Need To Know For A Sweet Campground Stay in Hershey, PA

-Hersheypark Camping Resort, a year-round camping facility in Hershey, PA, has been welcoming guests since 1963 with its 55 acres of emerald hills.
+Celebrating 60 years in 2023, Hersheypark Camping Resort is a year-round camping facility in Hershey, PA, that has been welcoming guests since 1963 with its 55 acres of emerald hills.
 With more than 300 open and shaded sites, including 50 cabins with heat, air conditioning and additional amenities; full hook-up sites with electric, water, sewer and cable; partial sites with electric, water, and cable; and no hook-up tent sites; the campground offers something for everyone.

 Planning a camping getaway?
 We can't wait to welcome you!
 Here's a guide to everything you need to know to help you prepare for a sweet campground visit in The Sweetest Place On Earth.